 This is why negotiating an expansion clause into your lease can be important.

-There are a number of different types of expansion clauses, each with their own intricacies.
+There are a number of different types of expansion clauses, each with its own intricacies.
 In this article, we will explain:

 - The three primary types of expansion clauses